On Approximation of $2$D Persistence Modules by Interval-decomposables: Introduction

 \section{Introduction}

 Persistent homology \cite{edelsbrunner2002topological,edelsbrunner2008persistent} is one of the main tools in the rapidly growing field of topological data analysis.
 Given a filtration -- a one-parameter increasing sequence of spaces -- persistent homology captures the persistence of topological features such as connected components, holes, voids, etc. in the filtration.
 Here, the persistence of features is quantified by birth and death parameter values.
 This can be summarized compactly by the so-called persistence diagram, which is the multiset of birth-death pairs drawn on the plane with multiplicity.

 Algebraically, the persistence diagram can be explained as resulting from a structure theorem (the Krull-Schmidt theorem (Theorem~\ref{thm:KS}) and Gabriel's Theorem~\cite{gabriel1972unzerlegbare}) of persistence modules, which can also be regarded as representations of certain quivers.
+We however note that early definitions of persistence diagrams and related ideas used an inclusion-exclusion formula instead of this algebraic point of view.
+See for example \cite{landi1997new}, \cite{frosini1999size}, \cite{robins1999towards}, \cite{cohen2005stability}, \cite{cerri2016hausdorff} and others\footnote{\EDIT{We do not provide a historical review here.
+Since we highlight in the next paragraph the algebraic difficulties of its generalization, multidimensional persistence, we have adopted this algebraic explanation here.}}.
 See Section~\ref{sec:background} for detailed definitions.

 One way to deal with multiparametric data is to use multidimensional persistence \cite{carlsson2009theory}.
 However, multidimensional persistence presents theoretical difficulties that hinder the construction of a persistence diagram as in one-dimensional persistence.
+In this work, for simplicity, we restrict our attention to the two-parameter case, and consider $2$D persistence modules.
+We thus study representations of the equioriented $m\times n$ commutative grid $\Gf{m,n}$ (a finite portion of the $2$D grid $\mathbb{Z}^2$).
+Even the $2$D case is sufficiently difficult.
 In particular, there is no complete discrete invariant that captures all isomorphism classes of indecomposable persistence modules \cite{carlsson2009theory}.
-Another way of expressing this difficulty is that the equioriented $m\times n$ commutative grid $\Gf{m,n}$ of sufficiently large size ($m,n \geq 2$ and $mn \geq 12$, see \cite[Theorem~1.3]{bauer2020cotorsion}, \cite[Theorem~2.5]{leszczynski1994representation}, \cite[Theorem~5]{leszczynski2000tame}) is of wild representation type.
+Another way of expressing this difficulty is that the grid $\Gf{m,n}$ of sufficiently large size ($m,n \geq 2$ and $mn \geq 12$, see \cite[Theorem~1.3]{bauer2020cotorsion}, \cite[Theorem~2.5]{leszczynski1994representation}, \cite[Theorem~5]{leszczynski2000tame}) is of wild representation type.